For all families with low incomes

-- If you pay for the care of any child under 18 or a disabled adult of any age, your family can get more SNAP benefits!
-SNAP used to be called Food Stamps.
+- If you have costs for the care of any child under 18 or a disabled adult of any age, and you are working, looking for work, or in school, your family may qualify for more SNAP!

 Child care or Adult care

 |All child or adult care costs that you are responsible for paying.
 This includes co-payments; money you pay a babysitter, and more.|